 Longitudinal Q studies

-This session will cover the methodological and practical considerations in the administration of Q sorts across an extended time period.
-The session will draw on 2 practical examples as a starting point for discussion.
+This session covered the methodological and practical considerations in the administration of Q sorts across an extended time period.
+The session drew on 2 practical examples as a starting point for discussion.